-AS Radiologic Technology Application Fee \$95.00 (Non Refundable) Application Fee (all other programs) \$35.00 (Non Refundable) IT Service Fee \$50.00 per semester Library Fee \$20.00 per semester RTE Technology Fee \$130.00 per semester for students enrolled in the AS Radiologic Technology program.
-Textbooks The student is responsible for securing all required tex tbooks unless otherwise stated 1 Boot Camp (for hybrid programs only) The student is responsible for any travel, meals, Boot Camp (for hybrid programs only) The student and accomn is responsible for any travel, meals, nodation expenses that are incurred by Boot Camp (for hybrid programs only) The student is responsible for any travel, meals, nodation expenses that are incurred by Boot Camp (for hybrid programs only) The student and accomn is responsible for any travel, meals, nodation expenses that are incurred by
+AS Radiologic Technology Application Fee Application Fee (all other programs) IT Service Fee Library Fee RTE Technology Fee \$95.00 \$35.00 \$50.00 \$20.00 \$130.00 (Non Refundable) (Non Refundable) per semester per semester per semester for students enrolled in the AS Radiologic Technology program.
+Textbooks s responsible for securing all books unless otherwise stated Boot Camp (for hybrid programs only) s responsible for any travel, meals, odation expenses that are incurred by ot camps.